John Kiriakou is a former CIA officer, former senior investigator for the Senate Foreign Relations Committee and former counterterrorism consultant.

 “They were lumping my hijab in with gang clothing,” said Thompson.
 When she complained, she was subjected to months of pervasive retaliatory discrimination and harassment by visitation room staff at OSP.

-Guards required her and her children to wait long periods of time before her husband was ...
+Guards required her and her children to wait long periods of time before her ...

 According to a lawsuit filed on January 27, 2017, a woman incarcerated at the Warren County, Ohio jail in May 2013 was “so desperate for help she attempted to write on the cell wall, in her own blood, ‘God, please help me.’”
 The suit named one guard by name and another as John Doe.
 The jail’s health services administrator along with six nurses were also named as defendants.